pondrejk/dizzer/chap-definitions.md

 --------

 GIS practitioners like to say that 80% of all data is geographic, and even though such claim is hard to prove (see @morais2012phrase for discussion and @hahmann201180 for validation attempt), few would doubt that spatial reference can unlock some additional value at a minimum as a platform for combining otherwise un-joinable datasets.

-According to the arguable phrase “80% of data is geographic” (see discussions in Morais (2012) @morais2012phrase ), much of the data in the world can be geo-referenced, which indicates the importance of geospatial big data handling.
+Much of the data in the world can be geo-referenced, which indicates the importance of geospatial big data handling.
 Geospatial data describe objects and things with relation to geographic space, often with location coordinates in a spatial referencing system.

 @suthaharan2014big